EKOKE-DAO/ekoke/docs/contracts/Deferred.md

 It's important to know that **Deferred ERC721 can't be transferred by the token owner**, but only by the [Marketplace](./Marketplace.md).
 The marketplace is always allowed to transfer tokens, while the user is never allowed to.
 It's neither allowed to call `approve` on the contract.

+The Marketplace calls the `transferToken` which will transfer the next `token` for the provided contract id for the buyer to get.
+This means that:

+1. If the buyer is the contract buyer, this will get the next token id owned by the first third-party investor, or if none the contract seller.
+2. If the buyer is a third-party investor, this will get the next token id owned by the contract seller.

+Others methods like `transferFrom` or `safeTransferFrom` are disabled

 This is of course done to prevent users from selling the tokens breaking their intrisic price, defined at the contract creation.
 The **token price will never change**.